abhaybhatia01/AllCamp/README.md

 - 3.)
 Download the code .
 - 4.)
 Open your terminal in the directory an type
 - ## npm i
-- 5.)make sure add .env file and put necessory credencial for now.
+- 5.)make sure add .env file and put necessory credencial for now. variable names are written in the top of main app.js file.
 - 6.)
 Start your mongodb server. go to the directory and type
 - ## node app
 - 7.)
 Go to your browser and type in this